OFFICIAL STANDARDIZED NATIONAL MAH JONGG

 - The game does NOT BEGIN UNTIL EAST THROWS THE FIRST TILE.
 If another player throws a tile before East discards the 14th tile, the other player returns the tile to their rack and is not penalized.

 - VERIFYING SCORES: "A" (EAST) will verify "C’s” (WEST) scores and initial official computer score card (or score sheet) and vice-versa.
 "B" (NORTH) will verify "D’s” (SOUTH) scores and initial the official computer score card (or score sheet) and vice-versa.
 The scorekeeper will not accept any unverified scorecards or score sheets.
 VARIATION: In games/tournaments where there is a designated EAST-SCOREKEEPER, then all game-scores will be verified by EAST.

 - The First Charleston of 3 passes is compulsory* (Right-Over-Left); the Second Charleston then proceeds if all players agree (Left-Over-Right).

 - Any player may stop the passing after the first Charleston is completed.
 A player who wishes to stop the Charleston after the first pass should caution the other players in a timely manner, to not make the 2nd left-pass.
 If no other player has racked any tiles from the 2nd left-pass of the Charleston, then the 2nd left-pass may be re-called by the player who wishes to stop the passing.
+A player can not deny stopping the 2nd pass becasue they have merely glanced at it.
+The 2nd passed tiles must have been racked, for another player to deny stopping the Charleston.
 The Optional “across-Pass” may be completed.